Gift Guides9 min readUpdated 2026-07-11

 Is screen-based learning okay at 4?

 In small doses, yes.
 Prioritize interactive over passive.
-If a screen toy turns your child into a zombie, it's not helping.
+If a screen toy turns your child into a zombie, starts fights when it ends, or replaces hands-on play, it is not helping.

 Want better toy picks without the research rabbit hole?